Python Properties vs Methods: The Contract You Didn’t Know You Were Making

 The Psychological Contract of Object Access

-Choosing between a property and a method in @property decorator, you communicate that the access is cheap, safe, and deterministic.
+Choosing between a property and a method in Python isn't just a matter of syntax; it's about the promise you make to the caller.
+When you use a property via the @property decorator, you communicate that the access is cheap, safe, and deterministic.
 It feels like an attribute, so the user assumes they can read it repeatedly without a performance penalty or a crash.

 Methods tell a different story.
 They signal that work is happening.
 A method call implies the potential for complexity, side effects, or external communication with a database.
 If your code performs heavy computation or network I/O, hiding it behind a property breaks the mental model of the developer using your API.